Buy Bike Insurance in 60 Seconds⚡

 • Fee Payment (The RTO will specify the amount and payment method)

 • Step 3: Submit Your Application at the RTO: Visit the RTO in person.
-Submit the filled application form along with all the required documents and the fee payment at the designated counter.
-Obtain an acknowledgment receipt.
+Submit the completed application form, along with all required documents and the fee payment, at the designated counter.
+Obtain an acknowledgement receipt.
 This is essential for tracking your application.

 • Step 4: Verification and Processing: The RTO will then verify your documents and process your application.
 This might involve a physical inspection of your vehicle.

-• Step 5: Receive Your RC Smart Card: Once the processing is complete, your RC smart card will be sent to your registered address or you may be required to collect it from the RTO.
+• Step 5: Receive Your RC Smart Card: Once processing is complete, your RC smart card will be sent to your registered address.
+Alternatively, you may be required to collect it from the RTO.
 The RTO will inform you of the collection process.

 Documents Required to Convert RC Book to RC Smart Card

-You will have to submit the following documents and a fee of roughly ₹ 300.
+You will need to submit the following documents and a fee of approximately ₹300.
 The supporting documents required are as follows:

 • Original RC